 Basically, GoDaddy makes you do a bit more work (though they say it results in less spam attacks for you).

 GoDaddy Web Hosting doesn’t stack up overall against my general recommendation for starter sites – HostGator (see their discount offer here) for most starter sites (including personal blogs like this one).
-I wrote a review of my switch here.

 However, GoDaddy hosting is solid and cheap web hosting.
 If you are looking for a host that,